Advocate: Advocate

-The first level is the Advocate, who is eligible to practice in the district courts or lower courts in the respective province.
-An advocate is an officer of the court.
-One can qualify as an Advocate after completion of a law degree (LL.B(Hons) of five years), six months pupillage under a senior Advocate in his/her chambers, and thereafter to go for a GAT test recognized by HEC Pakistan and Pakistan bar council and have to obtain 50% marks for passing the test.
-Then he has to pass the Bar admission test, and the Bar Council of the relevant province examines him/her if he is fit to become an Advocate and is not convicted.
-After passing the multiple-choice question examination and interview conducted by the provincial Bar Council members and justice of the high court, the Bar Council will issue him/her the license for appearing before the Courts.
+The first level is that of an Advocate, who is eligible to practice in the district courts or lower courts in their respective province.
+An Advocate is considered an officer of the court.
+To become an Advocate, one can qualify by completing a five-year law degree (LL.B (Hons)), or by obtaining a foreign LL.B degree of a shorter duration, recognized by the relevant authorities.
+Additionally, they must complete six months of pupillage under a senior Advocate in their chambers.
+Afterward, they are required to pass a GAT test recognized by the Higher Education Commission of Pakistan (HEC) and the Pakistan Bar Council, achieving a minimum passing score of 50%.
+Subsequently, they must successfully clear the Bar admission test and undergo an examination conducted by the Bar Council of their respective province to determine their suitability for becoming an Advocate and confirm that they have no criminal convictions.
+Upon passing a multiple-choice question examination and an interview conducted by members of the provincial Bar Council, the Bar Council will issue them a license to practice before the Subordinate Courts up to the High Court.